Max Muncy Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- In his last time out on Sunday against the San Diego Padres, the right-hander threw six innings, giving up five earned runs while surrendering four hits.
+- The right-hander last pitched on Tuesday against the Seattle Mariners, when he threw 6 1/3 innings, allowing four earned runs while giving up seven hits.

+- In 10 games this season, the 30-year-old has put up a 3.98 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .179 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.